Donhead St Andrew: Church

 The Anglican Church of St Andrew has 12th-century origins and was extended and remodelled in the 14th, 15th and 17th.
 Victorian restoration included the rebuilding of the chancel and tower.
 The tower has four bells, the oldest from the 15th century.

 The poet William Lisle Bowles was a curate at the church until 1792.
 A wall tablet is a memorial to Captain John Cooke, a naval officer killed at the Battle of Trafalgar in 1805.
 Notable rectors include Charles Clarke in the 20th century.

 The church was designated as Grade II* listed in 1966.
 In 1980 the benefice was united with Donhead St Mary and Charlton; today the parish is part of the Benefice of St Bartholomew.

 Opposite the church stands Donhead House, a former rectory built in the early 18th century and enlarged in the early 20th for Sir James Pender, businessman and Member of Parliament.

 Local government

 Donhead St Andrew has an elected parish council.
-It is in the area of Wiltshire Council unitary authority, which performs most significant local government functions.
+It is in the area of Wiltshire Council unitary authority, which performs local government functions.